CKVL-FM

-CKVL-FM (FM 100,1 Radio LaSalle) is a community radio station located in Montreal, Quebec, Canada, broadcasting at 100.1 MHz.
+CKVL-FM (100.1 FM, "FM 100,1 Radio LaSalle") is a community radio station located in Montreal, Quebec, Canada.
 The station is owned and operated by La radio communautaire de Ville LaSalle, a non-profit organization.

 The station primarily serves the Montreal borough of Lasalle, which is also the location of their studios and transmitter.
 Most of the station's programming is in French; however, the station is also authorized to use English.

 The station is a member of the Association des radiodiffuseurs communautaires du Québec.